ARHCOS/SimpleTexToolGUI/README.md

 ## Known Issues

 - Sometime during the setup process the script can give you a permission error even though there is no problem.
 If you encounter this, just check if you have PVRTexToolCLI.exe in the scripts folder and if you have just ignore the error
+- After the installation of PVRTexTool you might have an error that it's not in the PATH when converting.
+To resolve that just add the scripts folder to the system or user PATH